K Club Program

 The purpose of the K Club is twofold: 1) to help support the transition of K recipients to independent funding (eg R-level award) and 2) to provide a forum for recipients of K awards to meet their colleagues in other departments.

-The K Club was founded in 2014 by Associate Deans Wendy Sanders, Director of the Research Career Development Program and Dr. Mary-Claire Roghmann, MD, MPH, Director of the K30 educational program.
+The K Club was founded in 2014 by Wendy Sanders MA, Associate Dean of the Research Career Development Program and Mary-Claire Roghmann, MD, MPH, Associate Director of the Research Career Development Program.
 The K Club includes approximately 50 junior faculty/senior fellows from the School of Medicine and meets for 1-hour a month.

 Examples of topics covered, but not limited to: